Lake Dolores Waterpark: Other uses

 The remnants of Rock-A-Hoola Waterpark in the foreground, and Interstate 15 in the background.

 The park was used in the 1998 film Desert Blue, where a rising Hollywood starlet becomes "marooned" in a small desert town while on a roadtrip with her father.
 There, she gets to know the town's rather eccentric residents, including one whose hobby is pipe bombs and another who is trying to carry out his father's dream of building a waterpark in the desert.

 The park appeared in a March 2008 episode of the reality show Rob & Big on MTV.
 Professional skateboarder Rob Dyrdek and friends used the waterpark and its slides to perform skateboard stunts for the show.
 In June 2012, another skate film Kilian Martin: Altered Route directed by Brett Novak and sponsored in part by Mercedes-Benz showed the park in its current state while reflecting on its past appearance.
 TrustoCorp, a group of artists from New York City, transformed the park in 2013 to a "TrustoLand" as an artistic statement, by repainting many signs and buildings with unusual images and messages.

 On May 27, 2013, Boards of Canada publicly debuted their album Tomorrow's Harvest by playing it first at Lake Dolores Waterpark.
 They had previously hinted that it would be played there by tweeting satellite images and uploading a video to YouTube featuring a distorted advertisement for the park titled "Look Sad Reel", an anagram of Lake Dolores.

 Top Gear America used the water park in September 2014 as an obstacle course in Season 5 Episode 7 "What Can It Take".

 In November 2014, the water park was used as the site of an Operation Lion Claws airsoft event, 'War of Angels'.

 The park was a setting for a 2015 Mini Cooper television commercial featuring Tony Hawk.

 Lake Dolores appeared on an October 2016 episode of Abandoned, which airs on Viceland network.

 In 2018, the abandoned park was the victim of arson, causing the destruction of the Lazy River Cafe and Arcade.

 In February 2020, the park appeared in American singer Kesha's music video for her song "High Road".

 In April 2022, pop supergroup BTS filmed a mini concert called “Proof Live” on the old waterpark grounds.
 It aired on YouTube on the 9th anniversary of BTS’s debut, June 13, in celebration of the release of their new anthology album Proof.
 They performed 3 songs from “Proof” including “Born Singer”, “For Youth”, and their single “Yet to Come (The Most Beautiful Moment)”, which featured surprise guest Anderson .Paak on the drums.

 In 2022, the park was featured in a show called "Mysteries of the Abandoned: Hidden America."

+In 2025, Lake Dolores Waterpark was featured in an episode of BuzzFeed Unsolved Desert Lore titled "Investigating The Most Dangerous Waterpark in The Desert".